Alex-Vickery/Alex-Vickery/README.md

 # About
 Assistant Manager, Economics, BDO LLP | Former British Academy Postdoctoral Fellow [@rhulecon](https://www.royalholloway.ac.uk/research-and-teaching/departments-and-schools/economics/)

 I spent three years in academia as a British Academy Postdoctoral Fellow working on various projects in labour and family economics.
 Currently, I'm an Assistant Manager in the Economics team at BDO LLP, working on commercial and competition disputes, applying my research experience to help clients navigate complex economic challenges.
+I am also an Honourary Research Associate at Royal Holloway, University of London.

 # Links
 You can find a complete list of my papers here -  [alexander-vickery.com/papers](https://www.alexander-vickery.com/papers)